 I’m not liking the location of the CD Player on the Mercedes-Benz GLK350 so I will recommend against a CD player mount.
 Using a mount in this location will block your entire control panel.
 Additionally, the location of the CD player is too low to be of genuine use.

 A cup holder mount is the only way to place a larger tablet in a Mercedes-Benz GLK350.
 The Arkon Car Cup Holder Mount for Tablets is a good choice and fits large tablets all the way up to an Apple iPad Pro.
-This cup holder mount features a flexible gooseneck to allow adjustment and it swivels into any orientation.
-The cup holder mount fits up to 3.25 inches diameter so it will fit the Mercedes-Benz GLK350 just fine.
+This cup holder mount features a ball and socket design to allow adjustment and it swivels into any orientation.
+The cup holder mount fits up to 3.5 inches diameter so it will fit the Mercedes-Benz GLK350 just fine.

 The Mercedes-Benz GLK350 is moderately difficult to find good mounting locations, but we named a few.
 Avoid the CD player and seat bolt.
 Locations like the vent, windshield and cup holder are preferred.